shubhamydv10/Sales-Analytics-Dashboard-in-Excel---Excel-Project/README.md

 This Excel project presents an interactive Sales Performance Dashboard designed to analyze and visualize sales data across multiple cities.
 The dashboard helps track the performance of sales executives, compare total sales, evaluate target achievements, and identify areas for improvement.It includes multiple dashboards (Total Sales, Target Hit %, Away from Target %, etc.) and allows users to switch between cities like Delhi, Mumbai, Pune, and others through easy navigation buttons.
 The visuals include bar charts, pie charts, and line graphs for clear and engaging data insights.

+📂 Dataset Used
+- The <a href="https://github.com/shubhamydv10/Sales-Analytics-Dashboard-in-Excel---Excel-Project/blob/main/Excel%20Dataset.xlsx">Dataset used for this project contains sales performance data for multiple cities and sales executives.
+Each city (like Delhi, Mumbai, Pune, etc.) has its own sales team and corresponding metrics.

 📊 Key Features

 - City-wise Tabs: Switch between cities such as Delhi, Mumbai, Pune, etc., to view specific sales data.